Skip to content Skip to navigation menu

 Step 3

-Fix the trim in place using grab adhesive.
+Fix the flooring trim in place using grab adhesive.
 Don’t fix the trim to the flooring, as this prevents natural expansion of the floorboards.
 Fit only to the wall or skirting.
 If necessary you can also hold the trim in place using panel pins.

 Trim-Step-29.jpg